-Student Success & Accessibility Services offers FREE resources to assist Monmouth College students with their academic success.
-Programs include Supplemental Instruction for select classes, Drop-In and appointment tutoring, and individual Academic Coaching.
-Our office is here to help all students excel academically, since all students can work toward better grades, practice stronger study skills, and manage their time better.
+The Academic Support Office offers free resources to assist Monmouth College students with their academic success.
+Programs include Supplemental Instruction for classes, Drop-In and appointment tutoring, and individual Academic Coaching.
+Our Office is here to help all students excel academically, since every student can work toward better grades, practice stronger study skills, and manage their time better.
+Please email academicsupport@monmouthcollege.edu for assistance.